ChrisE1911/ChrisE1911/README.md

 <hr/>

-🔭 I’m currently working on a LinkedIn clone
+🔭 I’m currently working on a EverNote clone

-🌱 I’m currently learning SocketIO

-📧 You can reach me @ stevenpicazo01@gmail.com
+📧 You can reach me @ eatmonchristopher1@gmail.com

 <p align="left">